salatfreak/pyromaniac/docs/components-yaml.md

 your *Jinja* code can become pretty hard to read.
 You can use *run* blocks to specify the parameters to a component or other function as *YAML* sequences or mappings.
-You simply write your parameter list or mapping as the body between a `{% run my_component %}` and an `{% endrun %}` block.
-In the opening block, you can add additional positional and keyword arguments, separated by commas, after the component/function name.
+You simply write your parameter list or mapping as the body between a
+{% raw %}`{% run my_component %}` and an `{% endrun %}`{% endraw %} block.
+In
+the opening block, you can add additional positional and keyword arguments, separated by commas, after the component/function name.
 They will be prepended to the ones specified in the *YAML* body.

 The following example creates a  [*std.merge*][merge] of two configurations specified as a *YAML* sequence.
 HTTP headers (which have no actual use in this